Emerentia: Sources

-Seventy seven years before the birth of Christ, a pious maiden, quite well off and remarkably beautiful, was in the habit of visiting, with her parents' permission, the sons of prophets on Mount Carmel.
-She was disinclined to marriage, until one of the Carmelites had a prophetic dream, they saw a root from which grew two trees, one had three branches, all bearing flowers, but one a flower more pure and fragrant than all the rest ...
-Then a voice was heard saying: "This root is our Emerentia, destined to have great descendants.

 Another source is Johann Eck, who related in a sermon that Anne's parents were named Stollanus and Emerentia.

 In art

 Emerentia appears in a number of depictions of the Holy Kinship, the pictorial and sometimes sculptural depiction of the ancestors and descendants of St Anne by many artists around the end of the 15th and beginning of the 16th century in Northern Europe.
 Where Emerentia is featured in these groupings, which were often altarpieces, they are known as "Emerentia Selbviert".
 These rare examples of a matrilineal genealogy of Jesus have been found interesting by modern academics in the field of gender studies, and in feminist critiques of English literature, for example, Vanita argues that the feminine 'trinity' of Mary, her mother Anne and her grandmother Emerentia is reflected in two of Shakespeare's plays.

 In 18th century and modern literature

-In The Life of the Blessed Virgin Mary From the Visions of Anna Catherine Emmerich (posth.
-1852) Emerentia is known as "Emorun," Emorun translates as "noble woman".
+In The Life of the Blessed Virgin Mary From the Visions of Anna Catherine Emmerich (1852), Emerentia is known as "Emorun," which translates as "noble woman".
 Emmerich describes in her visions how Emerentia lived as one of the Essenes, a particularly devout wing of the Jewish faith that believed it was destined to produce the Messiah, near Mount Carmel, and relates the story of how a prophet, entering the Cave of Elijah, saw the following growing from Emerentia's heart: